640 Vital Statistics. 27 Condition Alerts found.

 In addition, even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Bloomingdale neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-Executives, managers and professionals make up 68.9% of the workforce in the Bloomingdale neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 97.5% of the neighborhoods in America.
+Furthermore, executives, managers and professionals make up 67.5% of the workforce in the Bloomingdale neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 96.9% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.

-In the Bloomingdale neighborhood, 68.9% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 15.5% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (15.0%), and 13.1% in clerical, assistant, and tech support occupations.
+In the Bloomingdale neighborhood, 67.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is government jobs, whether they are in local, state, or federal positions, with 16.4% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (15.5%), and 14.9% in clerical, assistant, and tech support occupations.

-In the Bloomingdale neighborhood in Washington, DC, residents most commonly identify their ethnicity or ancestry as German (7.8%).
-There are also a number of people of Sub-Saharan African ancestry (7.5%), and residents who report English roots (7.2%), and some of the residents are also of Irish ancestry (5.6%), along with some Mexican ancestry residents (5.6%), among others.
+In the Bloomingdale neighborhood in Washington, DC, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (7.3%).
+There are also a number of people of German ancestry (6.4%), and residents who report English roots (5.6%), and some of the residents are also of Italian ancestry (4.7%), along with some Irish ancestry residents (4.5%), among others.
+In addition, 10.4% of the residents of this neighborhood were born in another country.

 Analytics built by: Location, Inc.